Archduchess Louise of Austria: Early years

-Louise was born on 2 September 1870, the second child of Ferdinand IV, the last Grand Duke of Tuscany and his second wife, Princess Alice of Bourbon-Parma.
-Through her mother, she was a great-great-granddaughter of Charles X of France.
-While close to her older brother Leopold, the siblings never had a loving relationship with their parents, who were distant, pious and often absent.
-Leopold later wrote: "The truth about Mother was that she should have been a nun.
+Louise was born on 2 September 1870, the second child of Ferdinand IV, the former Grand Duke of Tuscany and his second wife, Princess Alice of Bourbon-Parma.
+While close to her older brother, Leopold, the siblings never had a loving relationship with their parents, who were distant, pious and often absent.
+Leopold later wrote: The truth about Mother was that she should have been a nun.
 Fate sadly miscast her as the wife of a big, virile husband and the mother of many small turbulent children. [...]
-A product of her environment, she could not be blamed for being what she was - a fanatical bigot."
-In 1886, she expressed her atheism and independence by declaring that she would choose her own husband, and that she would no longer attend Mass.
-Her mother then locked Louise in a room with a priest in order that he might bring her to repentance.
-However, the priest sexually assaulted Louise.
-Her brother Leopold broke down the door, attacked the priest, and threw him out.
+A product of her environment, she could not be blamed for being what she was – a fanatical bigot.In 1886, Louise expressed her atheism and independence by declaring that she would choose her own husband, and that she would no longer attend Mass.
+In one incedent, Louise was locked in a room with a priest on the order of her mother with the intention that he would bring her to repentance.
+The priest, however, sexually assaulted Louise, and her brother Leopold broke down the door, attacked the priest, and threw him out.
 In his memoirs, Leopold hinted that the same priest had abused him.

-At 17 she attracted the attention of potential suitors, among them Prince Pedro Augusto of Saxe-Coburg and Gotha (grandson of Emperor Pedro II of Brazil) or Prince Ferdinand of Bulgaria, but none appealed to her.
-When Ferdinand proposed, she stated: "Let me assure you at once that I do not and could not love you, and should not be happy as your wife.
+At the age of 17, Louise attracted the attention of potential suitors, among them Prince Pedro Augusto of Saxe-Coburg and Gotha (grandson of Emperor Pedro II of Brazil) and Prince Ferdinand of Bulgaria, but none appealed to her.
+Louise wrote to the latter: Let me assure you at once that I do not and could not love you, and should not be happy as your wife.
 I quite realise your worldly advantages, but you would never be able to give me real happiness.
 I'm sure you only want to marry me because I am an Austrian Archduchess; the word Archduchess stands for love in your vocabulary, and you have promised your ministers to return to Bulgaria betrothed to me.
 Well I shall not marry you.
-You'd better go to the Duke of Parma and ask him for my cousin, Marie-Louise."
+You'd better go to the Duke of Parma and ask him for my cousin, Marie-Louise.According to the account of her brother Leopold, the engagement was actually cancelled because Ferdinand had spent an inappropriate amount of time alone with a woman on his way to Salzburg.